TeamJM/journeymap-api/docs/howto.md

 // Version of JourneyMap API to use journeymap_api_version = 1.8.9-1.0 // or 1.8.9-1.1-SNAPSHOT

-// Note: This should be outside of your buildscript block repositories {
+// Note: None of the blocks below belong in your buildscript block.
+Put them below it instead. repositories {
     // JourneyMap API releases are here
     mavenCentral()